 GPS Directions & Map

-Just beyond Chestnut Branch, the trail gets a bit more difficult - you'll have to climb up and around on some rocks, and there is another tricky creek crossing.
-The trail then ends at the base of the lower falls, where there is a somewhat decent area for hanging out and viewing the falls (but be careful - there are some drop-offs and cascades just downstream).
+Just beyond Chestnut Branch, the trail gets a bit more difficult - you'll have to climb up and around on some rocks.
+The trail then ends at the base of the lower falls, where there is a somewhat decent area for hanging out and viewing the falls with a pebbly "beach" beside the pool (but be careful - there are some drop-offs and cascades just downstream).

 Many people continue on the "trail" that goes up the right side of the falls to Upper Catawba Falls.
-However, that trek is steep, arduous, slippery - and dangerous.
-It climbs up next to the falls where one slip would send you over the edge.
-Until a better path is established, I do not recommend trying to reach the upper falls.
+However, that trek is steep, arduous, slippery, and dangerous.
+It climbs up next to the falls where one misstep could send you over the edge.
+Until a better path is established (which is in the plans for this area), I do not recommend trying to reach the upper falls.